ali1845/pythonNotes/OOP_in_python.md

 ##### implementation of a Class:

-**Class** is defined using a *class* keyword following by the name of the class.
+**Class** is defined using a *class* keyword following the name of the class.
 By convention name of the class is written in CapitalizedWords notation.

     class Email:
         # body of the class